Ancient Greek: Augment

 Following Homer's practice, the augment is sometimes not made in poetry, especially epic poetry.

 The augment sometimes substitutes for reduplication; see below.

 Reduplication

 Almost all forms of the perfect, pluperfect, and future perfect reduplicate the initial syllable of the verb stem.
-(Note that a few irregular forms of perfect do not reduplicate, whereas a handful of irregular aorists reduplicate.)
+(A few irregular forms of perfect do not reduplicate, whereas a handful of irregular aorists reduplicate.)
 The three types of reduplication are: